Links to banks, stocks, exchanges…

 Doji

-Doji is a candlestick whose opening price is equal to the closing price.
+A Doji is a candlestick whose opening price is equal to the closing price.

 A very strong signal of a trend change at the top is a doji after a long white candle.

-A doji that has a very long upper or lower shadow (or both) is called a long-legged doji.
+A doji that has a very long upper or lower shadow (or both) is called a Long-Legged Doji.
 Such a doji plays a particularly important role if it appears at the top.

-A doji with long shadows and equal opening and closing prices at the center of the price range is called a rickshaw.
-If a candle is not a doji but has a very long upper or lower shadow and a small body, it is called a “high wave”.
+A doji with long shadows and equal opening and closing prices at the center of the price range is called a Rickshaw.
+If a candle is not a doji but has a very long upper or lower shadow and a small body, it is called a High Wave.
 A group of high waves is a trend-reversal signal.

-Doji, especially if it occurs at an important top or bottom, can sometimes act as an area of support or resistance.
+A doji, especially if it occurs at an important top or bottom, can sometimes act as an area of support or resistance.

 Three Stars

-Three dojis form the three-star pattern.
+Three dojis form the Three Stars pattern.
 It appears very rarely but is the most important reversal pattern.
-There is almost never an ideal “three-star” pattern, but it can also be taken as models in which the middle star is a doji, and the other two are either doji or candles close to it.
+There is almost never an ideal “Three Stars” pattern, but it can also include models where the middle star is a doji, and the other two are either doji or candles close to it.

 The Japanese say: